DataONEorg/indexer_documentation/source/generated/solr_schema.rst

 .. note:: For Editors

-   Definitions are drawn from the `solr configuration file`_ and descriptions for each field are contained in a separate `YAML formatted text file`_.
+   Definitions are drawn from the `solr configuration file`_ and descriptions for each field are contained in a separate properties file (``dataone-cn-solr/usr/share/dataone-cn-solr/debian/queryFieldDescriptions.properties``).
 After editing descriptions, the document source must be regenerated and committed to GitHub for the public facing documentation to be updated.